nrfconnect/sdk-nrf/include/event_manager.rst

 -----------

 The header file must include the Event Manager header file (``#include event_manager.h``).
-To define the new event type, create a structure for it that contains ``struct event_header header`` as first field and, optionally, custom data fields.
+To define the new event type, create a structure for it that contains :c:struct:`event_header` ``header`` as first field and, optionally, custom data fields.
 Finally, declare the event type with the :c:macro:`EVENT_TYPE_DECLARE` macro, passing the name of the created structure as argument.

 The following code example shows a header file for the event type ``sample_event``: